Embird Embroidery Software

 Select objects in Work Area with marquee box

-Drawing a marquee from right to left will select only those objects that are completely in the marquee.
+Dragging from right to left selects only objects that are completely enclosed.

 Openings

-An Opening can only be used after a Fill, Mesh, or Sfumato object or after a preceding Opening object.
-It does not appear in the Object Inspector as a separate object and cannot be selected directly in the work area.
-To select an opening object for transformation, use the Part Inspector.
-The same applies to an Appliqué Opening object.
+An Opening can only be created following a Fill, Mesh, or Sfumato object, or another Opening.
+It does not appear as a separate entry in the Object Inspector and cannot be selected directly.
+To select an opening for transformation, use the Part Inspector.
+This protocol also applies to Appliqué Openings.

 Carving

-Carving only has an effect when used after a Fill, Mesh, Sfumato, Column, Pattern Column, or Opening object.
+The Carving tool is effective only when applied to a Fill, Mesh, Sfumato, Column, Pattern Column, or Opening object.

 Single-Edge Objects

-Fill, Mesh, Sfumato, Opening, Carving, Outline, Connection, and Manual Stitch objects have only one side (edge).
-The edge of Fill, Mesh, Sfumato and Opening object must form a closed loop, meaning that their last point must be located on their first point.
+Fill, Mesh, Sfumato, Opening, Carving, Outline, Connection, and Manual Stitch objects consist of a single edge.
+For Fill, Mesh, Sfumato, and Opening objects, this edge must form a closed loop, where the final point coincides with the initial point.

 Double-Edge Objects